Toni Morrison: Day, halls, and school

 In 2007, Toni Morrison Elementary School opened in her hometown of Lorain, Ohio.
 In 2019, a resolution was passed in her hometown of Lorain, Ohio, to designate February 18, her birthday, as Toni Morrison Day.
 Additional legislation was introduced to also proclaim that date throughout the State of Ohio.
 The legislation, HB 325, was passed by the Ohio House of Representatives on December 2, 2020, and signed into law by Governor Mike DeWine on December 21.

-In 2021, Cornell University opened Toni Morrison Hall, a 178,869 square-foot residence hall and Morrison Dining in 2022, an adjacent dining hall designed by ikon.5 Architects.
+In 2021, Cornell University opened Toni Morrison Hall, a 178,869 square-foot residence hall alongside an adjacent dining hall in 2022 named Morrison Dining.

-During December 2023, the Toni Morrison Collective at Cornell University to celebrate the 30th anniversary of Morrison's Nobel win partnered with Calvary Baptist Church to give away free copies of two of Morrison's books and hold book talks in various locations.
+During December 2023, to celebrate the 30th anniversary of Morrison's Nobel win, the Toni Morrison Collective at Cornell University partnered with Calvary Baptist Church to give away free copies of two of Morrison's books and hold book talks in various locations.
 As explained by Anne V. Adams, professor emerita of Africana studies and comparative literature and chair of the Toni Morrison Collective: "The fact that Toni Morrison, during her first year as a master's student, lodged at a house just a couple of doors up the street from historic Calvary Baptist Church created a perfect context for a collaboration."